Healing Heart, Body & Soul: A Holistic Approach to Heart Disease

 However, there are other lifestyle factors contributing to conditions of the heart that often are overlooked.

-“There have been many studies done that show how stress levels and emotions strongly affect physical health,” says Tiffany Loo, a registered nurse with the Dr. Ornish’s Program for Reversing Heart Disease™ (Ornish Reversal Program) at Straub Medical Center.
+“There have been many studies done that show how stress levels and emotions strongly affect physical health,” says Samantha Buxbaum, a stress management facilitator with the Ornish Lifestyle Medicine Program at Straub Medical Center.

-In a study conducted at Duke University, 50 percent of patients with heart disease who reported feeling isolated and said had no one with whom they could confide died within five years, versus only 17 percent of the patients who were married or had a support person.
+In a study conducted at Duke University, 50% of patients with heart disease who reported feeling isolated and said they had no one with whom they could confide died within five years, versus only 17% of the patients who were married or had a support person.

 In another study, 1,623 heart patients were tracked over the course of five-and-a-half years.
 They were all asked the question, “What happened two hours before your heart attack?”
 They answered, “I was angry.”

-“Studies have shown anger increases the risk of heart attack by 230 percent,” Loo says.
+“Studies have shown anger increases the risk of heart attack by 230%,” Buxbaum says.
 “By learning to meditate and communicate their feelings, people will create healthy relationships with others and will be less likely to get angry.”

-According to Loo, the Ornish Reversal Program takes a holistic approach when it comes to the fight against heart disease, tackling the areas of nutrition, fitness, stress management, and love and support in order to heal the heart, body and soul.
+According to Buxbaum, the Ornish program takes a holistic approach when it comes to the fight against heart disease, tackling the areas of nutrition, fitness, stress management, and love and support in order to heal the heart, body and soul.

-The first class of the Straub Ornish Reversal Program recently completed its nine-week course, to what Loo describes as “amazing results.”
+The first class of the Straub Ornish program completed its nine-week course in early 2016, to what was described as “amazing results.”

-“They increased their exercise tolerance by 50 percent, and the average weight loss was 12 pounds in just over two months,” she reports.
+“They increased their exercise tolerance by 50%, and the average weight loss was 12 pounds in just over two months,” a past facilitator reported.
 “Several participants were able to take lower doses or even get off their blood pressure, cholesterol or diabetes medications because of how much better their health is!”